What You Should Know About Child Support Deviations

 Discretionary Deviations

+After the base amount is calculated, the Court may apply deviation to decrease or increase the base amount.
 Although parties may request a deviation from the calculated amount of child support, it does not necessarily mean the deviation will be granted.
-The court may adjust child support based on a stipulation between the parties.
+The Court may adjust child support based on a stipulation between the parties.
 However, the agreement must be in writing to be binding and set forth specific findings, factual information, and certifications to the court by both parties.
-Even if the parties do this, sometimes judges decline requests for a discretionary deviation if the court believes that the stipulation is a product of coercion or does not meet the needs of the child.
+Even if the parties do this, sometimes judges decline requests for a discretionary deviation if the court believes that the stipulation does not meet the needs of the child.

 Mandatory Deviations

-Nevada law provides for child support adjustments when circumstances are appropriate taking into consideration the following factors and specific findings of fact:
+Nevada law provides for child support adjustments when circumstances are appropriate, taking into consideration the following factors:

 - The cost of health insurance;